shenwutongjue/drones_ML/README.md

 # drones_ML
 ML models
+- updated csv dataframe needs to go into data file
-- two file are exactly the same
+- 2 hand_motion file are exactly the same
 - .ipynb for jupyter notbook
 - .py for python script